Why get married in Church?

 The Church of England teaches that marriage is for life.
 It also recognizes that some marriages sadly do fail and, if this should happen, it seeks to be available for all involved.
 The Church accepts that, in exceptional circumstances, a divorced person may marry again in church during the lifetime of a former spouse.

 St Michael's will agree to re-marry persons who have been previously married as long as they concur with the Bishop’s guidelines.

 How do we book a wedding?

-Contact Cathy, our vicar (see above for phone number), and check that the date you want is available.
-When you make a booking you will be asked for your names, addresses, dates of birth, occupations, and your fathers' names and occupations.
+Contact our vicar on 07471 890827 or fill out this enquiry form, and check that the date you want is available.
+When you make a booking you will be asked for your names, addresses, dates of birth, occupations, and your fathers' and mothers' names and occupations.
 All this information will be needed for the marriage certificate.
 You will also need to show your passport to verify your nationality.

 Come to worship in Church, meet the welcoming and friendly people who attend and see what happens here.
 It will make a big difference to your appreciation of your wedding day.